arnoldvantveld/drainage-design-toolbox/README.md

 ### ArcGIS tutorial
 An ArcGIS tutorial is included, please read this for using ArcGIS.

-### Background documentation
+### Documentation
+The documentation consists of four components:
-The background documentation describes every tool in a onepager with goal, data requirement, results and assumptions.
+- Description of every tool with goal, data requirement, results and assumptions in one page
+- Products which could be derived after using the tool
+- Working procedure how to use this tool in a design process
+- ArcGIS tutorial about how to use this tool in ArcGIS